12 Best Character Reference Letter Samples (Written for Friend)

 Effective Tips

-A reference letter will ordinarily contribute immensely to the applicant’s chances of securing the position.
-When you write a character reference letter for a friend, you should be aiming to come up with the best reference letter possible.
+The letter will ordinarily contribute immensely to the applicant’s chances of securing the position.
+When you write the letter, you should be aiming to come up with the best letter possible.

 You can incorporate the following tips in the writing process to ensure the letter serves its intended purpose: